 Even if the predator is still intent on attacking a corn snake with a rattle, it still serves a purpose.
 It distracts the predator and diverts their attention.

-Their rattle is a series of segments made from keratin, the same substance as nails.
-The rattlesnake grows them throughout their life, adding another segment each time it sheds its skin.
+A rattlesnake’s rattle is a series of segments made from keratin, the same substance as nails.
+The rattlesnake grows them throughout its life, adding another segment each time it sheds its skin.

 According to the World Animal Foundation, rattlesnakes can vibrate their tail 50 times per second.
 The segments vibrate against each other.
 Since they’re hollow, they make a loud noise.

 Corn snakes can’t do this as they don’t have a rattle.
 What they can do is very quickly shake their tail in much the same way.
 Their tail vibrates against the ground, which is what makes the noise that you hear.

 Which Other Snakes Rattle Their Tails?

 Many snakes vibrate their tails against the ground.
 They don’t all have rattles, but they shake their tails in much the same way.
 These include:

 These snakes are colubrids or vipers.
 Rat snakes, kingsnakes, and gopher snakes are Colubrids, which is the same family as the corn snake.